DAY 3: ARTISTS IN CONVERSATION

 Cost: FREE (bookings essential)

-Ariel Slamet Ries (VIC), Brenton E McKenna (WA) and Safdar Ahmed (NSW), with Georgina Chadderton (SA) (chair)
+Ariel Slamet Ries (VIC), Brenton E McKenna (WA), Jason Pamment (SA) and Safdar Ahmed (NSW), with Georgina Chadderton (SA) (chair)

-For the third day of Papercuts, join us for a conversation between three acclaimed Australian comic creators!
-Ariel, Brenton and Safdar’s books take readers to widely varied locations – from the magical world of Hyalin, to Broome in the late 1940s, to Australian immigration detention centres in the here and now.
+For the third day of Papercuts, join us for a conversation between four acclaimed Australian comic creators!
+Ariel, Brenton, Jason and Safdar’s books take readers to widely varied locations – from the magical world of Hyalin, to Broome in the late 1940s, to Australian immigration detention centres in the here and now.
 Despite the diverse settings and styles, the stories of these multi-award winning authors share common themes and messages.

-Whether your tastes lean more towards high fantasy or investigative journalism, this panel promises an engaging discussion about the work, careers and techniques of our three guests.
+Whether your tastes lean more towards high fantasy, middle grade adventure or investigative journalism, this panel promises an engaging discussion about the work, careers and techniques of our four guests.
 With their books receiving praise from the likes of Shaun Tan and Noelle Stevenson, this is a perfect opportunity to learn more about some of the creators currently reshaping Australian comics.

 Come along and hear about each of their experiences working on long-form narratives that take years to create.
 Readers and aspiring comic creators alike are sure to leave this session inspired and impressed.